$0 South Korea School Meeting Prep Checklist

 Step 4: Bring a Cultural Interpreter, Not Just a Language Interpreter

 Standard Korean-English interpreters translate words.
-What you need is someone who translates meaning.
-When the principal says "우리가 검토하겠습니다" ("We will review this carefully"), a language interpreter translates the words.
-A cultural interpreter tells you that this phrase typically means your request has been declined and you need to escalate through different channels.
+What you need is someone who can also help clarify meaning.
+When the principal says "우리가 검토하겠습니다" ("We will review this carefully"), ask what next step, responsible person, and follow-up date the phrase represents rather than assuming the request has been accepted or declined.

 Options for cultural interpretation: